COVID-19 vaccine is safe, say AstraZeneca and UK regulator | Health

 The company said that safety is of "paramount importance" and the company is continually monitoring the safety of its vaccine.

+The stance has also been backed up by the World Health Organisation (WHO) and the UK's Medicines and Healthcare products Regulatory Agency (MHRA), with people being urged to carry on receiving their jabs.

+WHO spokesperson Christian Lindmeier said: ''As soon as WHO has gained a full understanding of these events, the findings and any unlikely changes to current recommendations will be immediately communicated to the public.

-"We are closely reviewing reports but given the large number of doses administered, and the frequency at which blood clots can occur naturally, the evidence available does not suggest the vaccine is the cause," said Dr. Phil Bryan, MHRA Vaccines Safety Lead.
+''As of today, there is no evidence that the incidents are caused by the vaccine and it is important that vaccination campaigns continue so that we can save lives and stem severe disease from the virus.''
+The reports are being closely reviewed but given the large number of doses administered, and the frequency at which blood clots can occur naturally, the evidence available does not suggest the vaccine is the cause, said Dr Phil Bryan, MHRA Vaccines Safety Lead.

 "People should still go and get their COVID-19 vaccine when asked to do so," he said.